-The ZWO ASI 533mc Pro is a cooled, one-shot colour dedicated astronomy camera.
+The ZWO ASI 533mc Pro Is a cooled, one-shot colour dedicated astronomy camera.
 Featuring an extremely sensitive sensor and two-stage cooling.
-This sub £1000 camera can help take your astrophotography to the next stage.
+This camera costs just over £1000 and can help take your astrophotography to the next level.

-Taking the step up to a dedicated astronomy camera can be daunting and if you’re looking at getting the ZWO ASI 533mc Pro as your first camera, or maybe second or third, then in this article I’ll be sharing my thoughts and feelings about this cooled one-shot colour astro camera.
+Taking the step up to a dedicated astronomy camera can be daunting and if you’re looking at getting the ZWO ASI 533mc Pro as your first camera, or your second or third, this article is for you.
+Within I’ll be sharing my thoughts and feelings about this cooled one-shot colour astronomy camera.

-ZWO are a popular brand of astronomy cameras and most likely have a camera for everyone.
-The ASI 533mc Pro is more on the entry level side as stated on their website.
-Nether-the-less, it may be “entry level” but this camera certainly pulls its weight and has a lot to offer the discerning astro imager.
+ZWO are a popular brand of astronomy gear manufacturer.
+From cameras to filters, mounts and computers they have a lot.
+Their ASI lineup also most likely has a camera for everyone.
+The ZWO ASI 533mc Pro is more on the entry level side as stated on their website.
+However even if they call it “entry level”, the performance this camera produces is anything but entry level.
+Being able to pull its weight and offer a lot to the discerning astrophotographer.

-It has two-stage cooling, a very sensitive colour sensor and pixel sizes that allows it to be used in a variety of applications.
+The ‘Pro’ part of the camera’s title refers to the fact that this is a cooled dedicated astronomy camera.
+Featuring two-stage PEC cooling.
+It also has a very sensitive colour sensor and pixel sizes that allow the camera to match a variety of applications.
 All of which I’ll delve into soon.

-I want to start at the business end of any camera though, and what gives the ASI 533mc Pro its charm and adds to its interest: the square imaging sensor.
+Though to begin with, I want to start with the business end of any camera, and what gives the ZWO ASI 533mc Pro its charm and adds to the interest: the square imaging sensor.

-There is.
-One thing with square images is the ability to crop them into any further aspect ratio you may want.
-The camera starts at 1:1, but if you want to change to 3:2, or 16:9 and so on – you can.
+There is!
+One major advantage with square sensors is the ability and flexibility to crop into any further aspect ratio that you may want.
+The camera starts at 1:1, but if you want to change to 3:2 or 16:9 and so on – you can.

-The sensor also is very sensitive.
+The sensor is very sensitive as I’ve already alluded to.
 Boasting a pretty high quantum efficiency of 80%.
-This is a fancy way of saying how effective the camera is at using the light it gets.
-But high efficiencies are never a bad thing and means that you get more bang for your buck with your exposure times and photos.
-Be it being able to use a shorter exposure, easier narrowband photography or better Signal to Noise Ratio (SNR).
+Quantum efficiency being a fancy way of saying how well a sensor uses the gathered light.
+Higher efficiencies are, logically, better.
+As it means you get more bang for your buck with your exposure time and photos.
+This means you can use shorter exposure times, or a better result with narrowband filters on a colour camera and generally better Signal to Noise ratios (SNR).

-The 1″ diagonal is accurate if you measure the clear window, but not the sensor – the bit that’s actually doing the photography!
+The 1″ diagonal is accurate if you measure across the clear window.
+But it doesn’t relate to the sensor’s diagonal – the bit that’s actually doing the photography!

 Imaging With Squares

-I thought that getting used to a square sensor would be difficult.
-At the beginning I spent some time in Stellarium with my telescope and the ASI 533mc Pro selected trying to work out framing and composition.
-After that, it was actually very easy and simple to get used to.
+I thought getting used to a square sensor would be difficult.
+At the beginning I spent some time in Stellarium.
+Using my telescope and the ZWO ASI 533mc Pro selected I experimented with framing and composition.
+After that bit of research it was actually very easy and simple to get used to.

-In fact, I almost feel like the square sensor was easier to compose images with.
+In fact I almost felt like the square sensor was easier to compose images with.

-I couldn’t find anything written down about the bayer pattern though.
-So I took an educated guess and rolled with RGGB.
-This worked well and appears that this camera does indeed have an RGGB bayer pattern.
+I couldn’t find any information about the bayer pattern of this camera though.
+I took an educated guess and rolled with RGGB.
+The results of stacking within Deep Sky Stacker would end up confirming this camera does have an RGGB bayer.

-The field of view afforded me with more opportunities than I was used to with my 80ED.
-Being able to fit smaller targets in like the Bubble Nebula and the entire Leo Triplet.
-Also with a longer instrument I was able to get Venus looking nice, and some good close ups of the Lunar surface.
+The field of view gave me many more opportunities to image than I was used to with the 80ED.
+The ZWO ASI 533mc let me fit much smaller targets in such as the Bubble Nebula and the entire Leo Triplet.
+Previously with my DSLR I would never have been able to get a field of view that permitted this.

-The camera definitely has a lot of use cases under its belt.
+This camera definitely has a lot of use cases under its belt!

 Focal Length Suitability

-At 3.76µm pixels this camera is best suited for telescopes between 388mm and 1163mm focal length.
-Under normal seeing conditions this gives you the best sampling rate.
+At 3.76um pixels this camera is best suited for telescopes between 388mm and 1163mm focal length.
+Under normal seeing conditions, this gives you the best sampling rate before you hit under/over sampling issues.
+Whilst not always the end of the world, it is best practice to stay within a well sampled region.

 Read Noise & Full Well Depth

-As a sidebar – read noise is a measure of grain and noise that every picture will have (lower is better), and full wells is basically how much light each pixel can take before its full and becomes white.
+As a sidebar – read noise is a measure of graininess that every picture will have.
+The lower this number the better.
+Full well describes how much light each pixel can take before it’s saturated and becomes just white date.
+Higher is better here.

 However it shouldn’t be taken at face value.
 To get access to the super low read noise or the deep full wells you need to be at completely opposite ends of the gain values!